tanikina/claim-verification-nlp/index.md

 title: Claim Verification in NLP
 ---

-**Teachers:** Tatiana Anikina and Natalia Skachkova (DFKI)
+<b>Teachers:</b> Tatiana Anikina and Natalia Skachkova (DFKI)

-**Description:**
+<b>Description:<b>

-This seminar is about **claim verification**, which is an increasingly important topic in NLP.
+This seminar is about <b>claim verification<b>, which is an increasingly important topic in NLP.
 Claim verification helps to combat misinformation and for this we need to (1) identify claims that can be verified, (2) retrieve relevant evidence and (3) make a prediction (fake vs true).
 This task can be addressed in different ways and we will start by providing a brief overview of the claim verification research area, introduce some terminology, commonly used approaches and datasets.
 Then we will delve into more details and students will present some recent papers on this topic (see the recommended selection of papers below).

-**Organizational info:**
+<b>Organizational info:<b>

-This is a **seminar** with 2-3 introductory lectures at the beginning of the semester followed by the student presentations.
+This is a <b>seminar</b> with 2-3 introductory lectures at the beginning of the semester followed by the student presentations.

 Each participant will be asked to give a 20-25 minutes presentation on one of the papers and prepare some questions for the papers presented by others.
 Active participation in the discussion is encouraged and counts towards a better grade.
 The seminar also offers an opportunity to earn 7 CP (credit points) if the student submits a term paper after the presentation (only presentation gives 4 CP).

-**Sessions:**
+<b>Sessions:</b>

-The first sessions will be on Thursday (18.04) at 8:30 in C7.3 - Seminar room 1.12.
+The first sessions will be on Thursday (18.04) at 8:30 in C7.3 Seminar room 1.12.
 Please note that we may change the seminar slot depending on the preferences, we will discuss this in the first session.

-**Location:** C7.3 - Seminar room 1.12
+<b>Location:</b> C7.3 Seminar room 1.12

-**Teams channel:** [Link to the MS Teams channel]
+<b>Teams channel:</b> [Link to the MS Teams channel]

 [Link to the MS Teams channel]: https://teams.microsoft.com/l/team/19%3apMiFIBD39G4ffkzbRfpKJfFBAPnanJWYN-hgCtSq6dM1%40thread.tacv2/conversations?groupId=80931fce-c6dd-485f-b7cd-a125b3426ba7&tenantId=67610027-1ac3-49b6-8641-ccd83ce1b01f

-**Requirements:**
+<b>Requirements:<b>

 4 CP: 20 min. presentation, active participation in the paper discussions

 7 CP: same as for 4 CP plus a term paper about the topic presented in the seminar

-**Office hours:**
+<b>Office hours:<b>

 We will also offer office hours during the semester.
 Please write us an email to make an appointment (first_name.last_name@dfki.de).
 Students are welcome to ask any questions concerning their presentation and the papers from the reading list.